Seteco/Somorrostro/Generating-Badges.md

 - `multiply=NUMBER`

-  Multiple the value with this number.
+  Multiply the value with this number.

 - `divide=NUMBER`